tarkandc/tarkandc.github.io/index.md

 <img src="i/tark.jpg" width="15%" height="15%">

-Welcome to the website of TARK, the debating society of _**Archarya Narendra Dev College**, University of Delhi_
+Welcome to the website of TARK, the debating society of _**Acharya Narendra Dev College**, University of Delhi_

 ## Links